Parameterized Complexity and Approximation Issues for the Colorful Components Problems: Introduction

 \section{Introduction}

 The quest for colorful components inside a vertex colored graph has been a widely investigated problem in the last years, with application for example in bioinformatics~\cite{DBLP:journals/tcbb/LacroixFS06,DBLP:conf/cpm/BrucknerHKNTU12,DBLP:journals/tcs/DondiFV13}.
 Roughly speaking, given a vertex-colored graph, the problem asks to find the colorful components of the graph, that is connected components that contain at most one vertex of each color.
-While most of the approaches have focused on the identification of a single connected colorful component, the identification of the minimum number of colorful connected components that match a given motif has been considered in~\cite{DBLP:journals/tcbb/BetzlerBFKN11,DBLP:journals/jda/DondiFV11}.
+While most of the approaches have focused on the identification of a single connected colorful component.
+The identification of the minimum number of colorful connected components that match a given motif has been considered only in~\cite{DBLP:journals/tcbb/BetzlerBFKN11,DBLP:journals/jda/DondiFV11}.

 Here we consider a similar framework, where instead of looking for a single colorful component inside a vertex-colored graph, we ask for a partition of the graph vertices in colorful components.
-This approach stems from a problem in bioinformatics, and more specifically in comparative genomics.
-In this context, a fundamental task is to infer the relations between genes in different genomes and, more precisely, to infer which genes are orthologous, that is those genes that originate via a speciation event from a gene of an ancestral genome.

-A graph approach has been proposed aiming to identify disjoint orthology sets, where each of such sets corresponds to colorful disjoint component in the given graph~\cite{DBLP:conf/wabi/ZhengSLS11}.
+This approach has been proposed in bioinformatics, and more specifically in comparative genomics.
+In this context, a fundamental task is to infer the relations between genes in different genomes and, more precisely, to infer which genes are orthologous.
+Genes are orthologous when they originate via a speciation event\footnote{A speciation is a evolutionary process from which a biological species evolves into two new species.} from a gene of an ancestral genome.
+In 2011, Zheng et al. proposed a graph approach aiming to identify disjoint orthology sets, where each of such sets corresponds to a colorful component in the given graph~\cite{DBLP:conf/wabi/ZhengSLS11} and the colorful components associated with the orthology sets are disjoint.